orggue/adidas-zaragoza/openshift-essentials/05_deployments.md

 ### Updating Deployments ( RollingUpdate )

-We need to make some changes to our node.js application and create a new image with a new Version.
-Default update strategy is RollingUpdate and we will test that out first.
+* RollingUpdate is the default strategy.

-Update the text `Hello World!` to something different like `Verion 2`
+* Updates Pods one (or a few) at a time.

-Build a new Dockerimage and tag it with v2
+* Update the text of the application, creating a new version of the image.

-Push the image to the registry
+* Build a new image and tag it with v2.

-Update the Deployment
+* Update the Deployment:

 ```
 oc set image deployments hello-node hello-node=hello-node:v2
 ```